America Asleep

 The U.S. military lays waste to parts of every continent on earth, or threatens to.
 There are U.S. troops killing people in Yemen, in Syria, in Afghanistan.
 The U.S. threatens small nations without real power.
 And the leadership today, and not just Trump, is infantile and narcissistic and ill-educated.
 It is as if the very worst and most stupid people in the country are now running it.
 But this has been trending this direction for thirty years now.
 It is not new.
 It has only gotten much worse, I think.
 There were mass pro Nazi rallies in Madison Square Garden in the 1930s.
 Americans adore royalty, too.
 The same Euro royals who have supported and protected fascists for hundreds of years.
 There is an unmediated worship of power and authority.
 Nearly anyone in uniform is fawned over.
 The American bourgeoisie always side with authority.
 With the status quo.
 With institutional power.
 Charlottsville is indeed a symptom, but it is not in any way an aberration.

-John Steppling is an original founding member of the Padua Hills Playwrights Festival, a two-time NEA recipient, Rockefeller Fellow in theatre, and PEN-West winner for playwrighting.
-He's had plays produced in LA, NYC, SF, Louisville, and at universities across the US, as well in Warsaw, Lodz, Paris, London and Krakow.
-He has taught screenwriting and curated the cinematheque for five years at the Polish National Film School in Lodz, Poland.
+John Steppling is an original founding member of the Padua Hills Playwrights Festival, a two-time NEA recipient, Rockefeller Fellow in theatre, and PEN-West winner for playwriting.
+Plays produced in LA, NYC, SF, Louisville, and at universities across the US, as well in Warsaw, Lodz, Paris, London and Krakow.
+Taught screenwriting and curated the cinematheque for five years at the Polish National Film School in Lodz, Poland.
 Plays include The Shaper, Dream Coast, Standard of the Breed, The Thrill, Wheel of Fortune, Dogmouth, and Phantom Luck, which won the 2010 LA Award for best play.
 Film credits include 52 Pick-up (directed by John Frankenheimer, 1985) and Animal Factory (directed by Steve Buscemi, 1999).
 A collection of his plays was published in 1999 by Sun & Moon Press as Sea of Cortez and Other Plays.
-He lives with wife Gunnhild Skrodal Steppling; they divide their time between Norway and the high desert of southern California.
-He is artistic director of the theatre collective Gunfighter Nation.
-Read other articles by John, or visit John's website.
+His collection of essays on aesthetics: Aesthetic Resistance and Disinterest was published by Mimesis Press in 2016.
+He writes a blog and hosts a podcast.
+Read other articles by John.